What is buy now, pay later?

 Buy Now, Pay Later websites

 To buy now and pay later, you first need to create an account with a third party.
-You have a few choices, including Klarna, Afterpay, Sezzle, Affirm, PayPal and more.
+You have a few choices, and some of the more known ones include:

-The typical list of criteria is short: be at least 18 years old and have a valid debit or credit card to link to the account.
+The typical list of criteria for many BNPL sites is short: be at least 18 years old and have a valid debit or credit card to link to the account.
 Some companies will run a credit check to get a look at your basic financial history before they determine how much you should be allowed to finance.